 - Keep them simple!
 The simpler the survey, the cleaner the data.

 - Include GIS information to specify exactly where the survey took place for future follow-up

 - Use HUD model survey templates as a jumping point for creating your surveys: Model Sheltered Night of Count PIT Survey (PDF), Model Observation-based Unsheltered Night of Count PIT Survey (PDF), Model Interview-based Unsheltered Night of the Count PIT Survey (PDF), Model Service-based PIT Survey (PDF), PIT Count Youth Survey — Comprehensive (PDF), PIT Count Youth Survey — Addendum (PDF)

 - Where possible, use digital forms to reduce time and prevent double entry/human errors in data.

-Outreach Grid City Tools provides all the tools to manage your volunteers and track GIS and survey data for your PIT count.
+Outreach Grid’s Point in Time Count Mobile Application provides all the tools to manage your volunteers and track GIS and survey data for your PIT count.
 Our mapping features capture spatial and temporal information about encampments and encounters, enabling CoCs to improve resource allocation, dispatch service workers, and develop their program and Consolidated Plan.

-Outreach Grid City Tools come bundled with the main platform for all of our partners and streamlines the collection of data from first contact to housing.
-It is also available separately to all government and non-profit agencies to use for free!
+Outreach Grid’s Point in Time Count Mobile App comes bundled with the main platform for all of our partners and streamlines the collection of data from first contact to housing.
+It is also available separately to all government and non-profit agencies to use!
 With customizable surveys, workers and volunteers are able to quickly gather more comprehensive data that is not only easily available for analysis and submission to HUD but also facilitates the connection of the homeless to needed services.